 - Cost-Effectiveness – These parameters are really all derived from the incredible efficiency allowed by cloud computing.
 Speed is due to the efficiency with time that is optimized by quickly grabbing available resources and completing tasks, standardizing high-availability as a reasonable expectation.
 Because everything is performed rapidly and kept compact time-wise, costs can remain extraordinarily low.

-Cloud computing is so drastically, revolutionarily advantageous to other options (especially considering the growing rate of private cloud use) that the impact for business is not just a computing concern but can offer a competitive edge for the organization.
+Cloud computing is so drastically, revolutionarily advantageous to other options (especially considering the growing rate of private cloud use) that the impact for business is not just a computing concern but can offer a competitive edge for the organization (for instance, you could read this informative post to know how cloud can help in kitchen management of a restaurant).
 In fact, as Watts insists, this technology should not be viewed in terms of affordability or simplicity of deployment.
 Rather, it should be considered in terms of its possibilities for development, giving every business potentially game-changing access to ready-made testing environments.
 The cloud can even readjust the entire dynamic within an industry, creating the disruption described in the introduction.
+However, it would be prudent that you conduct an application assessment for cloud migration before considering moving to a similar platform for your business.

 For example, think about medical research.
 Medical data is now available at the fingertips of specialists nationwide.
 Can you imagine how profoundly cancer treatments can be improved when oncologists have immediate access to worldwide images of similar biopsies?
 Medical science has advanced unfathomably with the tool of cloud computing, as described by the American Association of Medical Colleges in 2013.